 That large bump in your stomach that you have looked at for so many months has gone.
 You may look around the room and wonder how the baby sleeping and breathing next to you was still inside your belly.

 In this article, we pause to consider the moments straight after childbirth.
-Being mentally aware for this moment can help to minimise any potential for shock and instead, increase the opportunity for joy.
+Being mentally aware of this moment can help minimise any potential for shock and increase the opportunity for joy.